Harbor Happenings - The Daily World

 Three R’s Thrift Store is open from 11 a.m. to 4 p.m.
 Tuesdays, Wednesdays and Thursdays at 3101 Cherry Street

-Test of Time Car Club will meet at 6 p.m.
-Monday, March 9, in the downstairs meeting room at the Hoquiam Timberland Library.
-For more information, call 360-589-3341.
+Grays Harbor Rock Club will meet at 6:30 p.m.
+Friday, March 20, at Hoquiam Timberland Library.

-Grays Harbor Genealogical Society will meet at 10 a.m.
-Saturday, March 14, in the Hoquiam Timberland Library’s downstairs meeting room.
-For more information, visit graysharborgenealogy.com or email info@GraysHarborGenealogy.com
+Grays Harbor Coin Club will meet at 7 p.m.
+Saturday, March 21, in the Hoquiam Timberland Library downstairs meeting room.

-Dance Club of Grays Harbor’s monthly dance will be held from 7 to 10 p.m.
-Saturday, March 14, at the Hoquiam Elks.
-This is the last dance for the group.

 MONTESANO